Theklo-Teal/Agarthian-Lore/README.md

 In the real world, "Agartha" is a mythical city under the Earth's crust that was rumoured to exist among people claiming Hollow Earth Hypothesis.
 In this context, it's pseudo-science.
 But in my stories, I appropriated the name for a faction of highly advanced people who want to hide the technology that gives them an advantage from the common surface humans.
 My Agarthians don't live underground literally, but they are capable of mind-uploading which frees them from the violence of nature.
 The virtual city where their minds converge is called Agartha.

 Developing the game has been tough, mostly because of my mental issues.
 But I was excited at developing and giving life to Agarthians and couldn't wait until I was able to put them in my game project.
 I've also written and drawn things about them in unrelated side stories.
 Doing this grew into my coping mechanism to deal with loneliness.
+Warning: Some of the content might be considered lewd.

 I wonder what Agarthians will mean for you.